bitwarden/help/_articles/login-with-sso/about-sso.md

 order: "01"
 redirect_from:
   - /article/getting-started-with-sso/
 description: "Bitwarden enterprise plan users can take advantage of Single Sign On (SSO).
-Find out more about Login with SSO and how it works with Bitwarden in our useful Help article."
+Find out more about Login with SSO and how it works with Bitwarden in this useful article."
 ---

 ## What is Login with SSO?